 In recent years, voters have increasingly chosen populist leaders from the left and from the right.
 An increasing number of elected populist leaders can be found in countries with long democratic traditions and history.
 It might be less surprising to find populist leaders in countries that are purportedly democratic but without necessarily having strong liberal democratic traditions.
-While some have argued that the reason for this rise is the failure of globalization and the lack of inclusive growth.
-For the segment of the population that have not benefited from the borderless economy, there is understandably, a cynicism that makes populist rhetoric appealing.

 The eleven-year experience of engagement with the official ASEAN process has taught civil society movements in Southeast Asia valuable lessons that should guide its future trajectories.
 Disappointment, rejection, and disillusionment should now be a thing of the past and chalked up to experience.
 The real challenge facing ACSC/APF today lies from outside and beyond the established ASEAN process.

 The romance between ASEAN citizens and social media lives on.
 Social media continues to shape a more integrated and digitally savvy regional community.
 It has proven that its people have set limitations due to geographical borders, customary social divides, economic status and perhaps national laws and policies.
 At 50, ASEAN and its member states must admit that social media is not just here to stay, but is and will remain a dynamic force to be reckoned with.

 By Joel Mark Baysa Barredo, Jose Santos P. Ardivilla